cjhillbrand/websocket-sandbox/README.md

 ## Task 4: Creating the GUI for the Chatroom
 *Note: This task is completed using a **Google Chrome Browser**, and the lab has only been tested using **Google Chrome** and Firefox** please be aware that some performance issues may arise if using other browsers than these.*
-### Step 1: Configure Websocket on the UI
+### STEP 1: Configure Websocket on the UI
-1. On your local machine navigate to: websocket-sandbox/chatroom/aws-utils.js
+1. On your Cloud9 Environment navigate to: websocket-sandbox/chatroom/aws-utils.js
 2. Under the **AWS_CONFIG** for the key **websocket** enter the Websocket URL we grabbed in the last task.

-### Step 2: Test UI Functionality
+### STEP 2: Test UI Functionality
-1. On a browser on your local machine open websocket-sandbox/chatroom/index.html
+1. On a browser on your Cloud9 Environment open websocket-sandbox/chatroom/index.html
 2. Open the console on your browser. *Note: There are different ways to do this, but for Google Chrome and Firefox just right click and then press **inspect** then navigate to the console pane*
 3. The console should look like this: